-The Nomination Committee is mainly responsible for making recommendations to the Board on candidates for directors and senior management members, nominating candidates for chairmen and members of special committees of the Board, and formulating the standards and procedures for selection and appointment of directors and senior management members as well as the training and development plans for senior management members and key reserved talents.
-The Nomination Committee is also responsible for assessing the structure, size and composition of the Board on a yearly basis and making recommendations to the Board based on our development strategy.
-Our Nomination Committee consists of six directors, including Executive Director Mr. Gu Shu; Independent Non-executive Directors Mr. Hong Yongmiao, Mr. Or Ching Fai, Mr. Anthony Francis Neoh and Mr Yang Siu Shun; Non-executive Director Mr. Fei Zhoulin.
+The nomination committee is mainly responsible for making recommendations to the Board on candidates for director and senior management positions, nominating candidates for chairmen and members of special committees of the Board and formulating the standards and procedures for selection and appointment of directors and senior management members as well as the training and development plans for senior management members and key reserved talents.
+The nomination committee is also responsible for assessing the structure, size and composition of the Board on a yearly basis and making recommendations to the Board based on our development strategy.
+Our nomination committee consists of seven directors, including Executive Director Mr. Yi Huiman; Independent Non-executive Directors Sir Malcolm Christopher McCarthy, Mr. Or Ching Fai, Mr. Hong Yongmiao and Mr. Anthony Francis Neoh; and Non-executive Directors Ms. Ge Rongrong and Mr. Fei Zhoulin.
 Independent Non-executive Director Mr. Hong Yongmiao is the chairman of the committee.